 You will want fresh lemons.
 They do not need to be big, fancy five star lemons.
 Here’s a great place to use bagged or “imperfect” lemons.
 DO THIS PART FIRST.
 Use the fine side of a grater to “zest” the lemon peel and remove just the yellow part.
 You don’t want to use the white part underneath, it’s bitter.

 Hint: Next, as you get ready to assemble everything for this lemon curd recipes, plop those lemons into a bowl of hot water or nuke them for a half minute or so.
-Once they’re warm, roll them around on the counter pressing them like a line in a romance novel.
+Once they’re warm, roll them around on the counter, pressing them like a line in a romance novel.
 They’ll yield more of their juice that way.
 Wink wink.

 There’s so much information about lemon curd I forgot who said what!
 However, it turns out it’s not a bad idea to use yolks only.
 Whites and yolks do not always play nice with each other.